 Safety at AIM Services

-AIM is a recipient of the Associated Builders and Contractors (ABC) Safety Training and Evaluating Process (STEP) safety award at the Gold level for 2014.
+AIM is a recipient of the Associated Builders and Contractors (ABC) Safety Training and Evaluating Process (STEP) safety award.
 AIM also receives regular safety and program audits as part of its membership in the Virginia Ship Repair Association (VSRA).
 These association audits and evaluations are performed by safety professionals and review every aspect of the AIM health and safety program.

 Our Safety Program